Unboxed-Software/solana-course/content/cpi.md

 Ok(())
 ```

-The SPL Token Program has some functionality baked in to it to make CPIs even easier.
+The SPL Token Program has some functionality baked into it to make CPIs even easier.
 Remember when we mentioned that some programs had public functions that you can call that return an `Instruction` object?
 Well, luckily for us, the SPL Token Program is one of those programs, meaning we don't have to go through the tedious process of manually creating the instruction ourselves.
 We are calling a function called `mint_to` in the instruction.rs file of token program that returns a MintTo `Instruction` object.

 This is what the `mint_to` function expects as input, you can [view the source code here](https://github.com/solana-labs/solana-program-library/blob/024ba3ad410fef2d31e500c0f1a30db0c222a6a8/token/program-2022/src/instruction.rs#L1317).